 E. Cross-listing

-If an educational unit Faculty wishes to cross-list an existing course, then it shall first seek the approval of the Faculty of the educational unit that currently offers the course.
+1. If an educational unit Faculty wishes to cross-list an existing course, then it shall first seek the approval of the Faculty of the educational unit that currently offers the course.
 If each Faculty of the two units approves the cross-listing (which shall be attested to by each unit chair/director in the proposal documentation), then the requesting educational unit shall submit a form for a minor course change of the existing course.
 If the units are in different colleges, both deans must signify approval in the similar respective capacities as described above for the two unit chair(s)/director(s).
 Cross-listing shall not be used as justification for duplication of teaching effort.
 The chair of the home educational unit of the course must agree on the time, place and instructor(s) in scheduling of the cross-listed course.

+2. If both the home educational unit and cross-listing educational unit request, and their respective college faculty mechanisms approve, then the cross-listing unit may become the home unit by exercise of the course minor change approval process, including change of the course prefix to reflect the new home unit (SR 3.3.2.G).

+However, if the cross-listing unit wants to cause at the same time more than minor change to the content of the course, then the change in home unit for the course and change in course content shall be submitted through the regular course change process.
+(SR 3.3.2.A-D).

 The SREC recognizes that there may also be situations in which the home unit that originally agreed that a second unit cross-list the course no longer wants the course to be cross-listed to that second unit, but the second unit wants to retain cross-listing.
 The Senate Rules do not directly address this situation, and the SREC recommends that the Senate Council discuss what ought to be the procedural handling of such a situation.